Arenas Require Agility—And Agility Starts with Value Streams

 If you can’t adapt quickly, you lose—even with great products and strong market presence.

 That’s why this third part of our series focuses on the key success factor in such arenas: agility.
-And why it doesn’t start with systems—but with processes.
+And why it doesn’t start with systems—but with value streams.

 Why Agility Is the Key to Survival